expo/expo/packages/expo-firebase-invites/README.md

 import React from 'react';
 import { View } from 'react-native';
 import firebase from 'expo-firebase-app';
-// Include the module before using it. import 'expo-firebase-links';
-import 'expo-firebase-invites';

 // API can be accessed with: firebase.invites();

 export default class DemoView extends React.Component {